day0market/pyalgotrader/docs/cta_strategy.md

         self.put_event()
 ```

-### Return commission、Return on turnover、One-stop return
+###  return commission ,  return on turnover ,  one-stop return

-In the policy can be directlypass，The specific application logic to back-test/Firm responsible for engine。
+ in the policy can be directly pass， the specific application logic to back-test / firm responsible for engine .
 ```
     def on_order(self, order: OrderData):
         """